-Pat Owen has been a top producing REO agent since 1991.
+Pat Owen has been handling REO properties since 1991.
 During his career he has worked with over 75 banks, savings and loans, mortgage insurance companies, asset management companies and other corporations to list and sell their real estate assets.
-Pat is a highly acclaimed REO broker due to his ability to meet (beat) deadlines, his attention to detail and commitment to high quality customer service.
-He has been at the very top of the Real Estate Owned market in Orange County and all of Southern California for over 25 years.
+Pat is a top producing REO broker due to his ability to meet deadlines, his attention to detail and commitment to high quality customer service.
+He has been at the top of the Real Estate Owned market in Orange County and all of Southern California for over 25 years.

 Being a proud member of NRBA® and REOMAC® gives Pat exposure to all of the latest technology and trends; as well as networking with the movers and shakers in the default industry.
 Pat is well capitalized and has managed hundreds of properties per month.
 He is constantly educating himself through both live and online training; and, is an expert in social media marketing.

 Looking for a top REO Agent to manage your Real Estate Owned Assets?

 CALL PAT OWEN TODAY AT 888-PAT OWEN (888-728-6936)

 Have you heard the term REO property and wondered exactly what it means?
 REO is a term used by lenders, servicers and banks that are in the mortgage business.
 REO is an acronym that stands for Real Estate Owned.
 Lenders use this term when they foreclose on a property due to lack of payment by the borrower.
 I often get asked the question, “why don’t they just call them foreclosures?”
 It’s basically another term for the same thing, but the lender has an interest in the real estate by means of a mortgage or a note.
 When it becomes a foreclosure, their interest in real estate is still there, but it’s changed from a real estate investment (they collect a mortgage payment every month) to real estate that they own.